Does stress ever leave you feeling run down and unmotivated? If the answer’s yes, you may be experiencing burnout.

 It’s the physical, emotional, and mental exhaustion caused by long-term workplace stress, and it’s really common.
 Working as a GP, it strikes me how often burnout contributes to people’s health complaints.

 Even though it’s common, it’s vital you understand a bit about burnout.
 If you don’t recognize the symptoms, it can start to make a real impact on your life.

-Let’s take a look at what causes burnout, symptoms you should look out for, and what you can do to avoid it.
+Let’s take some time to learn about burnout, the symptoms you should look out for, and what you can do to avoid it.

 What causes burnout?

 Research suggests that over time, constant stress could affect the way your brain functions.

 One study points to the amygdala, a part of the brain that helps coordinate emotional responses.ref2 The study participants with burnout had weaker connections between the amygdala and other parts of the brain linked to emotional response.
 This may have affected how the participants handled negative emotions in the study.

 Learn more about avoiding burnout in our 'Taking care of yourself' video series.

 Burnout can look different for everyone, but people tend to experience a range of physical, mental, and emotional symptoms.
 Here are some of the most common ones:

 - Fatigue and trouble sleeping